First City Tower: History

 Morris Architects designed First City Tower, which opened in 1981.
 JMB Realty owned one third of First City Tower since the late 1980s.

 In 2002, Waste Management, Inc., and Vinson & Elkins, and Ocean Energy Inc. were the major tenants and Insignia/ESG, the managing agent, was also a tenant.
 In October 2002, the building became the first in Houston to implement an in-house courier intercept center in order to provide a central collection point for all inbound and outbound deliveries serving its several tenants.

 In 2003, JMB Realty bought the First City Tower and a 10-story parking garage, which houses the Houston Club, for an amount reported by the Houston Business Journal as $114 million.
-As of 2003, the largest tenant is Vinson & Elkins, which by that year had renewed its lease until 2020.
+As of 2003, the largest tenant was Vinson & Elkins, which by that year had renewed its lease until 2020.

 By 2004, Ocean Energy, after being acquired by Devon Energy, vacated 250000 sqft of space in the First City Tower.
 In the same year, renovations to the tower began.
 FC Tower Property Partners, the owner and a limited partnership operated by an affiliate of JMB Realty, selected Morris Architects to design the public spaces in the tower.
 CB Richard Ellis, the property manager, oversaw the construction management.
 Granite pavers and landscaped planters were placed in the north and south plazas.
 The entrance columns were re-clad in stainless steel.
 A limestone monument, displaying the address and tenants of the First City Tower, was erected at the intersection of Fannin and Lamar.
 A private garden, used by tenants to host performances and receptions, was added.

 In November 2010, SSY Chemicals leased space in the building.

 By January 2011, Black Stone Minerals renewed its lease for its headquarters in the First City Tower and expanded its space by 13119 sqft, giving it a total of 55082 sqft.

+In 2019, the property underwent an extensive renovation that include the exterior plazas, lobby, adding a fitness center, and replaced the original escalators.

+As of 2026, the largest tenant is Chord Energy, which is a conglomeration of prior tenant Oasis Energy and Whitting Petroleum (Denver).